Reach Out is a community partnership and outreach initiative brought to you by Nottingham Girls’ High School.

 Over the last 5 years, Reach Out has delivered over 80 projects to over 3,500 children and young people.
 Designed with primary core subjects in mind, our provision includes STEM, the arts, outdoor learning, learning support and business and enterprise.
 You can view our previous events on our News blog.

 All resources are specially designed for each event and can be adapted for children of varying abilities.
 Please visit our Resources page to see our full library.

-We also enjoy getting out and about in to the wider community having previously participated with Nottingham City Council’s Light Night, Nottingham Trent University’s Peace Builders, and collaborating with Nottingham Refugee Forum on Women Together.
+We also enjoy getting out and about in to the wider community having previously participated with Nottingham City Council’s Light Night, Nottingham Trent University’s Peace Builders, Wollaton Festival and collaborating with Nottingham Refugee Forum on Women Together.
 If you are a community organisation and would like to work with us, get in touch; we would love to hear from you.

 Of course, a website can only tell you so much so get in touch to find out more.

-Wendy, Susie and Aisling
+Susie and Wendy